JorgeRicoVivas/indexed_valued_enums/README.md

 ## 4 Assumptions this crate does

-* You won't rename this crates name or any of those used in the [extra features](#3-extra-features), this is because when expanding macros, it will try to target **your** dependencies, by doing this, you avoid longer compile times when this crate and yours use different versions, the dependencies you might need would be: ```serde```,
+* You won't rename this crate's name or any of those used in the [extra features](#3-extra-features), this is because when expanding macros, it will try to target **your** dependencies, by doing this, you avoid longer compile times when this crate and yours use different versions, the dependencies you might need would be: ```serde```,